Thomas-Chqt/cub3d/README.md

 Cub3d
 =====

-The Cub3d project is a first-person shooter game that utilizes raycasting techniques, inspired from the iconic game [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D).
+The Cub3d project is a first-person shooter game that utilizes raycasting techniques, inspired by the iconic game [Wolfenstein 3D](https://en.wikipedia.org/wiki/Wolfenstein_3D).
 It serves as the second graphic project at 42.

 In the mandatory part of this project, the objective is to read a file passed as an argument, extract the map and textures from it, and utilize this data to create a graphical representation from a first-person perspective.

-To get more information about the subject please refer to [Subject.pdf](Subject.pdf)
+To get more information about the subject, please refer to [Subject.pdf](Subject.pdf).

 The bonus part of the project introduces additional features such as wall collisions, a minimap, doors, animated sprites, and mouse handling.